mireiagalindo/Data-Science-Portfolio/README.md

 Organized by complexity, from simple to complex:

 ### 1. Used BMW Car Sales: EDA (Exploratory Data Analysis), Data Preparation and Price Prediction.
+**Description:**
+This project focuses on the data preprocessing, exploratory data analysis (EDA), and prediction model development for used BMW car sales.
+The objective is to clean and transform the dataset by handling missing values, removing outliers, and performing feature engineering.
+Key steps include categorizing variables, managing numerical and categorical data, and preparing the dataset for predictive modeling.
+EDA explores relationships between features, visualizing price distributions, correlations, and the impact of different factors on the car prices.
+The project prepares the dataset to build a model that predicts BMW car prices effectively.
+**Skills:**
+Data Preprocessing, Exploratory Data Analysis (EDA), Feature Engineering, Outlier Detection, Data Cleaning and Transformation, Data Visualization, Machine Learning Model Preparation, Statistical Analysis.

+**Technology:**
+Jupyter Notebook, Anaconda, Python libraries (Pandas, Numpy, Seaborn, Matplotlib).
 **Code:** [`Used_BMW_Car_Sales_Analysis_Preprocessing.ipynb`](https://github.com/mireiagalindo/portfolio_projects/blob/main/Used_BMW_Car_Sales_Analysis_Preprocessing.ipynb)